snowskeleton/ynam/README.md

 ynam --quickstart
 ```

 Enter YNAB API key and Mint username and password when prompted.
+Choose the proper budget and Apple Card account when prompted.
 All will be saved to `~/.ynamrc` for later use by ynam.

 Hurray!
 Now we're ready to start importing transactions!